What Are Blog Categories And Tags And How To Add Them Correctly To WordPress

 Why Are Categories Needed On Your Blog?

-Now that you know what are tags in WordPress, let’s get back to figuring out what are blog categories and why you need them.
+Now that you know what tags are in WordPress, let’s get back to figuring out what blog categories are and why you need them.

-Categories serve important several purposes.
-This is why I recommend taking your time to figure them out in the beginning before you start publishing too many blog posts.
+Categories serve several important purposes.
+This is why I recommend taking your time to figure them out in the beginning, before you start publishing too many blog posts.

 They are important because they: